hankerkuo/Vehicle-Front-Rear-Detection-for-License-Plate-Detection-Enhancement/README.md

 This part will contain running a refined version of license plate detection process based on the previos work proposed by Sergio Montazzolli Silva: https://github.com/sergiomsilva/alpr-unconstrained

 ## 1. Compile darknet
-compile the modified version of darknet in this repository, cd into the darknet directory and type
+Compile the modified version of darknet in this repository, cd into the darknet directory and type
 ```
 $ &&make
 ```